 Note

-- This parameter was introduced in V1.4.
+- This parameter is available starting with V1.4.

 Description

-In a user tenant, this parameter specifies whether to perform tenant-level balancing.
+In a user tenant, this parameter specifies whether to enable automatic load balancing within the tenant.

 - Increase or decrease the number of units in the tenant.